Authors submit via the Open Journal Systems platform developed by the Public Knowledge Project (see OJS Author's Guide).

 All articles are freely accessible upon publication.

 All communication with the editorial team is treated as confidential prior to a formal editorial decision.
-During the peer-review process, the identities and affiliations of authors remain anonymous to reviewers (double-blind review).
+During the peer-review process, the identities and affiliations of authors remain anonymous to reviewers (double-anonymized review).

 Authors are expected to: